Skip to main content

 • The posts traversal starts from NodeRef.var("user") — that’s how one named binding feeds into the next.
 The same name appears as {"N": {"Var": "user"}} in the JSON.

-• The TypeScript and Rust DSLs surface a friendly nWithLabel / n_with_label alias, but this example uses nWhere(SourcePredicate.eq("username", "alice")) directly because the read is anchored on a unique property, not a label scan.
+• The TypeScript, Rust, Go, and Python DSLs surface friendly nWithLabel / n_with_label / NWithLabel alias, but this example uses nWhere(SourcePredicate.eq("username", "alice")) directly because the read is anchored on a unique property, not a label scan.
 The next page covers when to use each anchor.

 Sending the request

 The JSON above is the actual body for POST /v1/query.
-Below are the same request in three transports — TypeScript using fetch, Rust using reqwest, and curl straight from the shell.
-All three are interchangeable; pick whichever fits your environment.
+Below are the same request in multiple transports — TypeScript, Rust, Go, and Python using their SDK clients, and curl straight from the shell.
+The transports are interchangeable; pick whichever fits your environment.

 // Continuing from the snippet above.